dima666Sik/Desktop-Chat-Messenger/README.md

     - You can change setting to your logging into `log4j2.properties`.
     - First, you will need to register as a new user.

-4. If you want to see documentation, please check javadoc in resources this app for each module.

 ---

 ## Database